 With the ‘talk back’ digital baby monitor, where parents can talk back to the baby, both units continuously emit pulsing microwave frequencies (on 2 different frequency channels – one for each way), not just when the baby is making a noise or the parent is talking to them.
 There are also some camera-based monitors which run at 2.4 GHz.
 Since these have to transmit video and sound, it is likely that they would have a higher power output. (source)

 The digital baby monitor mats that check temperature, heartbeat, breathing, etc, should only be used if you have medical reasons to believe that your baby might be in danger of sudden infant death.
 When used with a wireless baby alarm they carry high levels of microwaves (up to 6 volts per metre) right into the cot, and we believe that will not do your baby any good at all. (source)

 Health Studies on the Digital Baby Monitor and Infants:

-The study links the introduction of wireless RF (Radio Frequency) communication technologies such as digital baby monitors to the rise autism in the public.
-It states:
+The study above links the introduction of wireless RF (Radio Frequency) communication technologies such as digital baby monitors to the rise autism in the public.
+It found:

 Is there a link to cancers such as childhood leukemia or nervous system tumors?
 Do infants sleep poorly with these monitors as indicated by PowerWatch (UK) and is the link between an infant’s erratic heart rate and exposure to these baby monitors real?
 We just published a paper on erratic heart rate for adults exposed to a 2.4 digital cordless phone!